poppinlp/js-api-generator/README.md

 - Each API returns a Promise.
 Resolve or reject will determined by `isSuccess` api config.
 - Each API won't send request again before response or timeout, but callback will be queued which will all be triggered when get response or timeout.
 - The callback function accepts an object param which content is determined by `success` or `fail` api config.
+- The output module is in ES2015 syntax.
+You should do [babel](https://babeljs.io/) or [buble](https://buble.surge.sh/) yourself if you want.

 ### Generated Module Usage Example